Best Value Faucets

 The warranty was such a resounding sales boost that all other major U.S. faucet companies were compelled to follow suit.
 As a result, the standard North American faucet warranty is for your lifetime, while the standard European warranty is just two to five years.

-Moen is one of the last of the major American faucet companies that still makes most of its faucets in the U.S. At our last count earlier this year, over 70% of Moen's sink faucets are assembled in the U.S. in its two fabrication plants in North Carolina.
+Moen is one of the last of the major American faucet companies that still makes most of its faucets in the U.S.

 The components and parts that go into the faucets, however, are made mostly overseas, primarily in Taiwan, China, and South Korea.